ethereum/trin/portal-bridge/README.md

     - before gossiping a individual piece of content, the bridge will perform a lookup to see if the content is already in the portal network.
 If it is, the content will not be gossiped.
 - `"--mode fourfours:single_hunter:10:50`: sample size = 10, threshold = 50
     - same as the above hunter mode, but it will only gossip a single era1 file before exiting
+#### Beacon Subnetwork
+- `"--mode latest"`: follow the head of the chain and gossip latest blocks
+- `"--mode test:/path/to/test_data.json"`: gossip content keys & values found in test file.
+#### State Subnetwork
+- `"--mode single:b100"`: backfill, always beginning from block #0 until the specified block (#100)

-### Network
+### Subnetwork configuration
-You can specify the `--network` flag for which network to run the bridge for
+You can specify the `--portal-subnetworks` flag for which network to run the bridge for
-- `"--network history"`: Default value.
+- `"--portal-subnetworks history"`: Default value.
 Run the bridge for the history network.
-- `"--network beacon"`: Run the bridge for the beacon network.
+- `"--portal-subnetworks beacon"`: Run the bridge for the beacon network.
-`  "--network history,beacon"`: Run the bridge for the history and beacon network.
+- `"--portal-subnetworks history,beacon"`: Run the bridge for the history & beacon network.
+`  "--portal-subnetworks state"`: Run the bridge for the state network.
+  - Currently, the `"state"` network can only be run by itself!

 ###Test File example
 ```json